conjure-cp/EssenceCatalog-runs/problems/csplib-prob010-SocialGolfers/descriptive.md

 - Number of models 4
 - Number of solvers 4
 - Number of params 1039
-- Number of params (completed) 1039
+- Number of params     1039 (completed)
+- Number of params     1034 (at least one timed out)
-- Number of params (all timed out) 1
+- Number of params        1 (all timed out)
-- Number of params (analysed in this file) 1038
+- Number of params     1038 (analysed in this file)

 ## Models